-- Change in marital status Report the marriage, divorce or annulment of a marriage of the: - o eligible individual; - o parent who lives with the eligible child; or - spouse or dependent family member.
+- Change in marital status Report the marriage, divorce or annulment of a marriage of the: - eligible individual; - parent who lives with the eligible child; or - spouse or dependent family member.

 Additionally, report the marriage of an ineligible child who lives with an eligible individual.